katur/eegi/README_database_migration.md

 in the previous database's library tables.

-After running this script, you should re-run the LibraryWell step of the main script.
-While the old database did not represent "empty wells" in its library tables, it did not enforce foreign key constraints, and therefore allowed "impossible" parent relationships from LibraryWells.
-The main script is designed to ignore the impossible parent relationships (leaving parent null) because it does enforce FK constraints.
+After running this script, you should re-run the LibraryWell step of the main script, to resolve empty well parents of rearrayed plates.
+The legacy database did not represent "empty wells" in its library tables, but it did not enforce foreign key constraints, and therefore allowed some "impossible" parent relationships between LibraryWells (parent wells that themselves did not have rows in the database).
+The main script ignores these impossiblilities (by leaving parent null), because the new database does enforce FK constraints.
 However, a handful of these are resolved once the empty library wells are accounted for.

+In addition, the legacy database did not include sequencing results from supposedly empty wells.
+So for the sequencing plates whose parent wells are resolved using the legacy database (plates 1-56), the source of empty wells must be resolved after this point.

 -----------------------------------------------------------------------------------

 ## Migrating Sequencing Data

-A separate script is used to migrate sequencing data, which also lives in `utils/management/commands`.
-The reason this script is separate is that it uses a very different approach than the other database migration steps (since the legacy database did not store most of the raw sequencing data, nor is it up to date).
+A third script is used to migrate sequencing data.
+The reason this script is separate is that it uses a very different approach than the other database migration steps (since the legacy database did not store raw sequencing data, nor is it up to date).

 To migrate the sequencing data, first copy all the genewiz sequencing output to your local machine: